← All varieties

 Tree

-Moderately vigorous with rather short, stocky, crooked branches.
-Form spreading.
-Twigs moderately long and rather slender, with medium internodes.
-Bark dull reddish-brown or olive-green, slightly mottled with scarf-skin, pubescent.
-Lenticels scattering, usually large and elongated.
-Buds medium size, rather narrow, plump, appressed, acute, and pubescent.
-Leaves medium size and rather broad.
+Twigs are moderately long, rather slender, with medium internodes.
+Bark is dull reddish-brown or olive-green, slightly mottled with scarf-skin, and pubescent.
+Lenticels are scattering, usually large and elongated.
+Buds are medium in size, rather narrow, plump, appressed, acute, and pubescent.
+Leaves are medium in size and rather broad.

 Fruit

-Cavity: Moderately deep, medium to broad in width, symmetrical, often lipped.
-Surface sometimes red and smooth, but often bright yellow russet or greenish-russet overspreads the cavity and radiates irregularly over the base in broken lines and splashes.
+Moderately deep (Beach) to deep (Hedrick), medium in width to broad, symmetrical, often lipped.
+Sometimes the cavity is red and smooth, but often bright yellow russet or greenish-russet overspreads the cavity and radiates irregularly over the base in broken lines and splashes.
+Downing describes the cavity as "medium, regular, sometimes slight russet," which agrees with the russet character but is less detailed.

-Core: Medium to somewhat distant, usually abaxile; cells closed or partly open; core lines clasping the funnel cylinder.
-Carpels roundish cordate to elliptical, decidedly concave, tufted.
-Seeds numerous, dark, medium size, flat, acute to obtuse.
+Core is small (Downing), or medium (Beach, Hedrick), usually abaxile, somewhat distant.
+Cells closed or partly open.
+Core lines clasping the funnel cylinder (Beach) or cylinder (Hedrick).
+Carpels roundish cordate to elliptical (Beach) or round-cordate (Hedrick), decidedly concave, tufted.
+Seeds numerous, dark, medium in size, flat, acute to obtuse (Beach); Hedrick gives them as flat and acute.

 Season